-- > To mount the device on a pre-installed shelf in the rack: - 1.
-Make sure that your rack shelf is secured to the rack posts and in a horizontal level position in the rack. - 2.
+To mount the device on a pre-installed shelf in the rack:

+- 1. Make sure that your rack shelf is secured to the rack posts and in a horizontal level position in the rack. - 2.
 Place the device on the pre-installed shelf in the rack. - 3.
 Position the chassis so that the front-mounting brackets are flush against the front rack posts and that the holes of the brackets align with the holes on the posts. - 4.
 Secure the front-mounting brackets to the rack posts using standard 19-inch rack bolts (not supplied).
 This step is crucial in that it prevents the chassis from accidently sliding off the shelf.

-4.2.2 Mounting in a 19-inch Rack using Front-Mounting Brackets Only
+Mounting in a 19-inch Rack using Front-Mounting Brackets Only

-The device can be mounted in a 19-inch rack by attaching it to the rack's frame, as described below.
+You can mount the device in a 19-inch rack, by attaching it to the rack's frame, as described below.

-- At least two people are required to mount the device in the 19-inch rack. - For extra support for the chassis, you can also mount the device in the rack using optional, rear-mounting brackets (orderable item).
-For instructions, see Section 4.2.3 on page 32.
+- At least two people are required to mount the device in the 19-inch rack. - For extra support for the chassis, you can also mount the device in the rack using optional, rear-mounting brackets (separate orderable item).
+For instructions, see Mounting in a 19-inch Rack using Front and Rear Mounting Brackets below.

-Avertissements: Au moins deux personnes sont nécessaires pour monter l'appareil dans le bâti 19 pouces.
+(French) Avertissements: Au moins deux personnes sont nécessaires pour monter l'appareil dans le bâti 19 pouces.